GaelleO/neuro-transfer/README.md

 # neuro-transfer

-<u>Contents</u> : Play with Python and deep learning capabilities to style your photo.
+<u>Contents</u> : For Data(Science)-addict and python curious !
+Play with Python and deep learning capabilities to style your photo.

 Several implementation of this kind of code already exist.
 See for instance [this one](https://github.com/anishathalye/neural-style#requirements).
-This one is another attempt to have fun with neural network capabilities and embrace the wide data-field of what is possible.
+This repo is another attempt to have fun with neural network capabilities and embrace the wide data-field of what is possible !!

 # Which output can you expect from this :